21 Ocean circulation

 \[ \begin{align} N = N\left(\mathbf{k},\mathbf{r},t\right) \end{align} \]

-used.
 Here $\mathbf{r}$ is a two-dimensional position vector and $\mathbf{k}$ is a two-dimensional wave vector.
-Usually $\mathbf{k}$ is not given in Cartesian coordinates, but in polar coordinates $\left(k,\theta\right)$.
-The dispersion relation $\omega = \omega\left(k, \theta\right)$ is that of the water surface waves
+Usually, $\mathbf{k}$ is given not in Cartesian coordinates but in polar coordinates $\left(k,\theta\right)$.
+As the dispersion relation $\omega = \omega\left(k, \theta\right)$, one uses that of water surface waves

 \[ \begin{align} \omega^2 &= gk\tanh\left(kD\right) \Rightarrow \omega = \sqrt{gk\tanh\left(kD\right)}, \end{align} \]